sydneykleingartner/pearlhacks/README.md

         - the user would provide a list of career fields they are interested in
         - when a woman does something awesome in that field, the user would get a text alert

-what we want to do:
+OVERALL- what we want to do:
   - web page
+      - free domain -> figure out later
       - pages: home, about us/mission statement, contact
       - content: careers, news, alerts
       - use Bandwidth API for messaging